tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/labs.md

 When creating users please specify the username in lower case characters and use a password that is at least 8 characters and is not a dictionary word.
 Weak passwords are the foundation of compromised systems and environments.

 1. `sudo adduser username` Then follow the prompts to enter the password and full name you can skip the other options related to room number and phone number by just hitting enter.
+Please do not use username as the user, use a name like barack or michelle.

 2. `sudo deluser username` This command deletes a user please note that once the user is deleted it cannot be recovered.
 If the data and information pertaining to the account needs to be maintained you should just reset the password on the account and set the shell on the account to dev null.